What is the best industrial floor paint to use?

 - If you manufacture electronics, you may need conductive or antistatic floor paint that eliminates dust.

 Experienced flooring specialists will offer one or more flooring solutions for a given facility space and budget.
 Recommendations are based on the information the facility provides such as the day-to-day activities and general conditions within a specific building or room.
 It is therefore imperative that facility managers provide the installer with as much information about their operation as possible.
 The intended use of the space is an important consideration when selecting industrial floor paint.
-In a heavy-duty manufacturing environment, you need floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant* and extremely durable.
-Garage owners will find that a successful garage floor coating should be able to protect the concrete from acid/oil attacks and salt attacks.
+In a manufacturing environment, you need heavy-duty floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant* and extremely durable.
+Garage owners will find that a successful epoxy garage floor paint should be able to protect the concrete from acid/oil attacks and salt attacks.